Losing the most beautiful part of our life, our father!

 these towers in King Saud Medical City.
 The new towers were an addition to the

 already existing building.
-In the month of October or November of the same
+In October or November of the same

 year, I had been with him to the hospital area.
 He took me around and showed me

 the morgue area.
-He explained me how and where the body is kept.
+He explained to me how and where the body is kept.
 He also took

 me to the Masjid where the rituals take place.
 Little did I know that after 6